-Borrow up to £10,000 towards the installation of renewable electricity and heat technologies.
+Borrow money towards the installation of renewable electricity and heat technologies.

 Help to get a good job done.
 A bit of planning will help.
 And we’re here to give practical support, from finding an installer to helping you apply for funding.

 - Finding an installer - download a list

 This depends very much on the type of property you have or intend to build, where it's situated, and whether you want to apply for any available offers to help cover the costs.

 Renewable energy technologies can be fitted to existing or new-build homes.